rroblak/seed_dump/README.md

 ### 🗃️ Nested Type Handling

-Serialized `Hash` and `Array` columns containing `Time`, `BigDecimal`, or other non-inspectable types are recursively normalized, producing valid Ruby in the output.
+Serialized `Hash` and `Array` columns that contain `Time`, `BigDecimal`, or other types that produce invalid `inspect` output are recursively normalized, ensuring the generated seeds file is always valid Ruby.

 ---